 - 3.1.
 Defining commodities - 3.2.
 Using commodity chains as a method - 3.3.
 Anthropological approaches to the production of commodities - 3.4.
 Anthropological approaches to the distribution of commodities - 3.5.
-Anthropological approaches to the consumption of commodities
+Examples of anthropological approaches to the consumption of commodities